satchelspencer/bilt/readme.md

 ## path resoultion
 all paths are relative to the script calling `require` or `build`. a path to a module is resolved with the following process:
- 1. `evaluate plugins` for each plugin specified in the path, call its `normalize` to determine the final pathof the module.
- 2. `paths rewrite` if the path has an entry in the [configuration options](#configuration-options) rewrite the path accordingly.
+ 1. `paths rewrite` if the path has an entry in the [configuration options](#configuration-options) rewrite the path accordingly.
- 3. `platform check` if a `nodePath` is specified and the module is to be executed in node, use it.
+ 2. `platform check` if a `nodePath` is specified and the module is to be executed in node, use it.
- 4. `try open localy` check to see if the path exists locally.
+ 3. `try open localy` check to see if the path exists locally.
- 5. `try open remotely` check to see if it can be loaded from a remote server;
+ 4. `try open remotely` check to see if it can be loaded from a remote server;
- 6. `catch resolve again` if path is not found start at step `2` and try to re-resolve it. (this is required if references are multiple levels deep. not that you should do that). continue re-resolving untill it creates a circular reference.
+ 5. `catch resolve again` if path is not found start at step `2` and try to re-resolve it. (this is required if references are multiple levels deep. not that you should do that). continue re-resolving untill it creates a circular reference.
- 7. `look in node_modules` if all other resolution has failed, look for the file as if it were the path to a node module.
+ 6. `look in node_modules` if all other resolution has failed, look for the file as if it were the path to a node module.
- 8. `resoultion failed` path was not found, throw that error
+ 7. `resoultion failed` path was not found, throw that error

 ## compatability
 bilt can include non standard modules: